WHEREAS, groundwater is a critically important natural resource that is vital to the economy and environment of the arid West;

 WHEREAS, the conditions affecting groundwater supplies, demands, and impairments vary considerably across the West and within individual states; and

-WHEREAS, statutory restrictions on obtaining general state permits for federal remediation projects, such as CERCLA §121(e)(1) (42 U.S. Code § 9621), should not apply to the long-term withdrawal and use of limited water resources; and
+WHEREAS, statutory restrictions on obtaining general state permits for federal remediation projects, such as CERCLA §121(e)(1) (42 U.S. Code § 9621), should not apply to the withdrawal and use of limited water resources; and

 WHEREAS, federal efforts to exert control over or ownership interests related to groundwater or otherwise infringe upon or supersede state rights to the use of groundwater or state groundwater management laws and authorities are contrary to federal law and threaten effective groundwater management and protection.